Clare Sheridan: Journalism

 While visiting America, Sheridan had a love affair with Charlie Chaplin.
 She was also introduced to Herbert Swope, the editor of the New York World who, impressed by her account of her time in Russia which had been published as Russian Portraits, offered her a job as the papers' roving European correspondent.
 In this role she obtained a number of notable scoops for the paper.
 During the Irish Civil War she managed to interview both Michael Collins and Rory O'Connor.
 She filed vivid accounts from the occupied city of Smyrna during the Greco-Turkish War.
 Sheridan interviewed Aleksandar Stamboliyski in Bulgaria, Benito Mussolini in Rome and Mustafa Kemal Atatürk.

-In late 1922, she turned up at the Lausanne Conference (which addressed the Greece-Turkey conflict) and embarrassed the British delegation led by Lord Curzon by attaching herself to the Italian delegation, with Italy then opposing Britain's stance.
+In late 1922, she turned up at the Lausanne Conference of 1922–1923 (which addressed the Greece-Turkey conflict) and embarrassed the British delegation led by Lord Curzon by attaching herself to the Italian delegation, with Italy then opposing Britain's stance.
 She was seen dancing with Mussolini's private secretary.
-As she was believed to have installed herself in a battleship under French protection at the preceding Mudania conference, with France having undermined Britain's efforts to keep the Bosphorus open, and to have had an affair with Kemal Ataturk, Curzon asked Harold Nicolson (an attending Foreign Office diplomat) to 'try and get rid of her'.
-Nevertheless Vita Sackville-West (Nicolson's wife) got to hear that he 'was seeing a lot of her' and challenged him with this.
+As she was believed to have installed herself in a battleship under French protection at the preceding Mudania conference, with France having undermined Britain's efforts to keep the Bosphorus open, and to have had an affair with Kemal Atatürk, Curzon asked Harold Nicolson (an attending Foreign Office diplomat) to 'try and get rid of her'.
+Nevertheless, Vita Sackville-West (Nicolson's wife) got to hear that he 'was seeing a lot of her' and challenged him with this.
 She is described at this time as 'beautiful, intelligent, meddlesome, and man-mad'.

 A second trip to Russia in 1923 ended in her becoming disillusioned with the course of the Revolution and she was declared 'persona non grata' in the country.
 Despite this, Sheridan persuaded the Soviet representative to London to issue an entry visa for her and her brother to tour the south of the country.
 In 1924, Sheridan and her brother, Royal Navy officer Oswald Frewen, made a then-daring long-distance motorcycle riding journey from Sussex through Europe to the USSR, ending in Odessa.
 The 4226 mi ride occurred between July and September 1924 with Frewen at the controls of a 799 cc, 7 hp AJS motorcycle and Sheridan in the sidecar.
 The AJS, nicknamed Satanella, is said to have been the first British motorcycle in the Soviet Union.
 Sheridan published a memoir of the journey, Across Europe with Satanella in 1925.
 She moved to Constantinople with her two children and gave up journalism to focus on sculpture.

 Sheridan's dalliance with known Soviet agents earned her the suspicions of the Security Service.
 She earned an MI5 file that noted: "She has conducted herself in a disloyal manner in various foreign countries, adopting a consistently anti-British attitude."
 Later, in 1925, Sheridan moved to Algeria, where it was noted by MI5 that "she appeared to be comfortably off and debt-free for the first time in 10 years".
 She built a house on the edge of the Sahara at Biskra.